 Interpreting Services through the Ages

-In ancient times, people who were multi-lingual, or polyglots were sometimes forced into the role of interpretation between rulers after their lands were taken.
+In ancient times, people who were multilingual, or polyglots were sometimes forced into the role of interpretation between rulers after their lands were taken.
 The old term “….don’t kill the messenger…” relates back to these times.
-When rulers heard something from the translator that was not favorable, sometimes the messenger would pay with his or her life.
+When rulers heard something from the translator that was not favorable, sometimes the messenger would pay with their life.
 Of course, killing the interpreter did little to alleviate tensions between opposing rulers, but unfortunately, logic does not always govern human behavior.
 However, with time, this practice became much less common.

 When Lewis and Clark were interviewing candidates for the job, they met her French husband, who indicated that his polyglot wife would be able to translate.
 During the trip she bore a child, translated, and helped the explorers survive the wild land.
 Sacagawea is memorialized on the US dollar coin for her contributions to the nation.